-It fits perfectly in your pocket or even a small eyeglass case.
-It does require a bit of cleaning compared to other portables but it is super easy to use and has above average battery life.
+The Pax vaporizer fits perfectly in your pocket or even a small eyeglass case.
+It does require a bit of cleaning compared to other portables but it is super easy to use and has above-average battery life.

 I can’t stress the fact about how portable and concealable the Pax is.
 The unit is also really easy to travel with because you don’t have to keep track of glass tubes, batteries, whips or mouthpieces.
 Everything is attached and stays together.
 Ploom designed it well with no finicky parts or flawed designs.

 The oven is super easy to pack.
 Simply remove the cap from the bottom of the unit and place your herbs inside.
 Since the cap is magnetic it just snaps right back into place.
 I have never had any problems with it coming apart once it latches back into place.